|AT A GLANCE||PRICING||HEADLINE|

 SEE ALSO: Best Mattresses For Heavy Sleepers

-In terms of MSRP, Casper’s original model in a queen size goes for about $1,200 and Puffy’s original mattress retails around $800.
-Once you throw discounts in the mix, Puffy is generally more aggressive so they’re that much more affordable.
-So if you’re trying to spend a little under $1,000 on a mattress, then you might want to consider a Puffy mattress.
+In terms of MSRP, Casper’s original model in a queen size goes for about $1,100 and Puffy’s original mattress retails for around $1,150.
+However, once you throw discounts in the mix, Puffy is a lot more affordable.
+So if you’re trying to spend a little under $1,000 on a mattress, then Puffy is the answer.

 Moving on to temperature regulation.
 Although the company likes to call its top layer “cooling,” we actually think this bed sleeps more temperature neutral.
 The bed won’t cause you to heat up during the night, but it also won’t cool you down.
 Rather, external factors, like what climate you live in or how much you use your air conditioner, will have more of an effect on your sleeping temperature throughout the night.